sitistas/ECE_CK802-team_18/README.md

 ---

-# Website of a publishing house within the framework of the "Internet Programming" course
+# Website of a publishing house - Part of the "Web Programming" course

 You can visit the page at the link: [Publishing House Webpage](https://web-project-team18.herokuapp.com/)